-This is not something that is always reflective of the business involved.
-Workplace negativity can take many different forms in employees: rejecting ideas, dismissing plans for improvement, complaining about their work or acting in a hostile manner to others in their immediate team or across the wider business.
+This is not always reflective of the business involved.
+Workplace negativity can take many different forms in employees: rejecting ideas, dismissing improvement plans, complaining about their work or acting in a hostile manner to others in their immediate team or across the wider business.

-Here's an informative guide on how you can tackle the issue head-on, without causing offence:
+Here's an informative guide on how you can tackle the issue head-on, without offending:

 Find out WHY they’re being negative

 We’re living in a time where employee wellbeing is everything.
-Yes, ideally we’d like to think we work in - and encourage - an open and honest workplace, where employees are able to approach their managers about any personal or work issues and every conversation is judgement-free and easy for someone to approach.
-But are we really?
-Do employees really feel like they can talk to their leaders?
+Yes, ideally we’d like to think we work in - and encourage - an open and honest workplace, where employees can approach their managers about any personal or work issues and every conversation is judgement-free and easy for someone to approach.
+But are we?
+Do employees feel like they can talk to their leaders?

-Having a conversation with the person in question, and finding out whether there is something in particular that is affecting their behaviour at work, could easily explain a lot about the way in which their behaviour has changed.
+Having a conversation with the person in question, and finding out whether there is something in particular that is affecting their behaviour at work, could easily explain a lot about how and why their behaviour has changed.
 This can lead to a far quicker resolution than burying your head in the sand and hoping that they suddenly wake up one day with the world’s sunniest disposition.
-Communication is key here and tackling the problem head-on(with the right guidance from HR), can often be a very productive way of shutting down negative behaviour, before it’s even really begun.
+Communication is key here and tackling the problem head-on(with the right guidance from HR) can often be a very productive way of shutting down negative behaviour before it’s even really begun.